-Of course there are plenty of good moving companies out there–but it’s an industry that has its share of consumer complaints.
+Of course, there are plenty of good moving companies out there–but it’s an industry that has its share of consumer complaints.
 A new nationwide poll of consumer review organization Angie’s List. members, found nearly 40 percent say they encountered a problem with their most recent move, such as damage, extra fees or stolen goods.
-But if you know the secrets to finding a reputable mover, they do exist!
+But if you know the secrets to find a reputable mover, they do exist!

 How to Make Your Move Go Smoothly